Famous (film): Production

 Announced in February 2024, the film is adapted for the screen by Chad Hodge from the novel by author Blake Crouch.
 Sam Esmail will produce along with Chad Hamilton through Esmail Corp while Black Bear would handle international sales.

 Zac Efron is set to have two roles, playing Hollywood actor James Jansen and his overzealous lookalike fan Lance Dunkquist.
 In September 2024, Phoebe Dynevor joined the cast of the film.
 In November 2024, Nicholas Braun, Stephanie Koenig, Debby Ryan, Mekki Leeper and Cory Michael Smith joined the cast, with Daniel Zovatto and Bill Pullman joining in December.

 Principal photography began on October 30, 2024 in Atlanta, Georgia, and was expected to last until December 17.

 Release

-In July 2024, A24 boarded the project as domestic distributor.
+A24 acquired domestic distribution rights to the film in July 2024.